How To Remove A Hacker From My Phone

 3. Excessive Data Usage

-Hacking your devices is not of much use if the hacker can't spy on you, steal your files, or record you.
-Fortunately, all of these activities use data, particularly when they are recording your screen or turning your camera on.
+Gaining access to your devices is not of much use if the compromised devices can't spy on you, steal your files, see your personal information or record you.
+Fortunately, all of the activities it would be useful to perform on a hacked phone use data, particularly when recording your screen or turning your camera on.

 You should investigate further if you notice your mobile phone seems to be using more data than your activities would justify.